RobertMartinis/DIP_IT-Docs/docs/documentation-of-features-and-settings/adduct.md

 Untargeted adduct search is more exploratory than targeted adduct search.
 It can suggest possible adduct relationships, but results should be inspected carefully and validated where possible.

+The untargeted adduct search exports an evidence table containing the neutral mass, observed m/z, the probable adduct, and the intensity of the adduct for each section.

 !!! note
     Untargeted adduct search requires the R package `InterpretMSSpectrum` to be installed and available.
 See the installation documentation for details.

+!!! info
+    The resulting adduct hypothesis for a section is derived from a combination of findMain's own scoring method with the adduct detection frequency count in a section.

+    In detail, findMain is run on each scan in a section, and outputs a probability score for each probable adduct in a scan.
+The median score across scans is then multiplied by the detection frequency, and the adduct hypothesis with the highest score is selected as the probable adduct.

+    For example, the median score may be 0.5 for an adduct across the scans in a section, and it may be detected across 17/20 scans.
+Thus, the score becomes 0.5*17 = 8.5 for that adduct.
+The adduct with the highest score becomes the candidate adduct.

 ## Isotopologue detection

-**Detect Isotopologues** enables isotopologue grouping or isotope evidence detection.
+**Detect Isotopologues** enables carbon isotopologue grouping or carbon isotope evidence detection.

-Isotopologues are related peaks caused by naturally occurring isotopes, such as M+1, M+2, or M+3 peaks.
-These peaks occur at predictable m/z differences from the base feature.
+Carbon isotopologues are related peaks caused by the natural abundance of Carbon-13.
+These peaks occur at predictable m/z differences from the monoisotopic feature.
+More specifically, they occur at

+$$
+m/z = M + N × 1.00335
+$$
+where N is the number of incorporated Carbon-13 atoms.

 In targeted mode, DIP_IT uses the current m/z list and searches the scan data for isotope peaks related to each target m/z.
 DIP_IT searches for isotopologue peaks up to M+6.